roed314/FiniteGroups/ProposedSchema.md

-dim            | smallint   | `d`, the dimension of the representation counter        | smallint   | `j`, a 1-based ordering of characters of this group, sorted lexicographically by value kernel         | integer    | The subgroup label for the kernel of this character faithful       | boolean    | Whether the corresponding homomorphism is injective image          | text       | The label for the image as a subgroup of GL_n(C)
+dim            | smallint   | `d`, the dimension of the representation counter        | smallint   | `j`, a 1-based ordering of characters of this group, sorted lexicographically by value kernel         | integer    | The subgroup label for the kernel of this character center         | integer    | The subgroup label for the subgroup that this character maps into the diagonal matrices faithful       | boolean    | Whether the corresponding homomorphism is injective image          | text       | The label for the image as a subgroup of GL_n(C)